Is video the best solution to carry your message?

 1. Promoting a physical product or service

 Takeaway: Don’t just talk about your product.
-The video should focus on demonstrating your product while showcasing it in a useful, relevant way.
+The video should focus on demonstrating your product while showcasing it in a functional, relevant way.

 Example: Dollar Shave Club

-Takeaway: The pithy dialogue and blunt content make this video entertaining as well as interesting.
+Takeaway: The pithy dialogue and blunt content make this video entertaining and engaging.
 Get creative with your message because unique and funny videos attract the most viewers — you’ll also set yourself apart from the thousands of other videos on YouTube.

 Example: How To Create An eCommerce Website

-Takeaway: The key components of video; dialog, visuals, and text should be part of the instructional content.
-Just showing your viewers how to do something without explaining it will not be an effective teaching tool.
-It’s easy for a tutorial to become long and monotonous so breaking it up with personal interviews or product/service reviews will make the video more engaging.
+Takeaway: The key components of video, dialog, visuals, and text should be part of the instructional content.
+Showing your viewers how to do something without explaining it will not be an effective teaching tool.
+It’s easy for a tutorial to become long and monotonous, so breaking it up with personal interviews or product/service reviews will make the video more engaging.

 Example: Olympic athletes—although a little old, this video delivers information about U.S. Olympic sprinter Sanya Richards-Ross

 Takeaway: As you can see, a video works well for autobiographical information.
-Even though there is a lot of information, this video holds viewers’ attention because it is concise, with a simply story.
-If you are presenting informational content, a short, linear narrative helps to keep viewers interest.
+Even though there is a lot of information, this video holds viewers’ attention because it is concise, with a simple story.
+If you present informational content, a short, linear narrative helps to keep the viewer’s interest.